 In traditional curricula of previous eras, students would be seated in front of a course book, engaging in rote learning, but this is neither motivating nor yields the best results.

 The Ihsan way is variation and our teaching methods are designed to get the most out of students and unlock their potential.

-For this reason, teachers focus on facilitation, using their excellent classroom management skills to set up scenarios and activities, then they step back, observe and allow learning to take place, before offering feedback, improvements and tweaks to student behavior, so that when the task is repeated, the level of success has increased and students can clearly perceive their own successes.
+For this reason, teachers focus on facilitation, using their excellent classroom management skills to set up scenarios and activities, then they step back, observe and allow learning to take place, before offering feedback, improvements and tweaks to student behavior, so that when the task is repeated, the level of success increases and students can clearly perceive and value their success.